minimalparts/nonce2vec/XP2.md

 ## Replication from scracth on Aurélie's code with retrained background model:
 On nonces:

+On her background model (on the 300.test set):

+From now on, on our own background model, tested on 299.test:
+Replication:
 | XP | setup | MRR |
 | 022 | N2V | |